 Getting Started

 Welcome to Dev Cockpit!
-This guide will help you get up and running quickly with Dev Cockpit on your Apple Silicon Mac.
+This guide will help you get up and running quickly on macOS or Linux.

 Prerequisites